 - Higher Education

-- HNC in Electrical And Electronic Engineering (Full Time)
+- HNC in Electrical And Electronic Engineering (Full-time)

 - HNC in Electrical & Electronic Engineering (Part-time)

-- HNC in Manufacturing Engineering (Full Time)
+- HNC in Manufacturing Engineering (Full-time)

 - HNC in Manufacturing Engineering (Part-time)

-- HNC in Mechanical Engineering (Full Time)
+- HNC in Mechanical Engineering (Full-time)

 - HNC in Mechanical Engineering (Part-time)

-- HND in Engineering (Manufacturing) (HNC 1-YEAR TOP-UP)
+- HND in General Engineering (Full-time)

-- HND in Manufacturing Engineering (HNC 2-YEAR TOP-UP)
+- HND in Manufacturing Engineering (Full-time)

-- HND in Mechanical Engineering (HNC 2-YEAR TOP-UP)
+- HND in Mechanical Engineering (Full-time)

 - Part-time